wingify/vwo-fme-android-sdk/README.md

 }
 ```

+### Running Unit Tests

+The SDK includes a comprehensive test suite to ensure reliability and functionality.
+To run the unit tests:

+Using Android Studio:
+   - Right-click on the `test` directory in the project view
+   - Select "Run Tests in 'test'"

+The test suite includes:
+- Unit tests for core functionality
+- Integration tests for API interactions
+- Mock tests for external dependencies
+- Coverage reports for code quality assurance

 ## 📊 Analytics Integration with Mixpanel

 VWO FME SDK provides integration capabilities with analytics platforms like Mixpanel.
 This allows you to track feature flag evaluations and events in your analytics dashboard.